 Get information on resources and assistance programs that can help with medical bills.
 Learn where to find free or affordable medical or dental care as well as prescription medications.
-Low income families, seniors and people who either lack health insurance or who are underinsured can explore various assistance programs for their medical needs and health care costs.
+Low income families, seniors and people who either lack health insurance or who are underinsured can explore various assistance programs.
+There are government resources as well as non-profits that can help patients with their medical needs and health care costs.

-If you have already received your health care, and now have outstanding medical bills or debts, then assistance is available for that as well.
+If you have already received your health care, and now have outstanding medical bills or debts that are owed to a provider, then assistance is available for that as well.
 Find how to get help in consolidating your unpaid bills, negotiate reductions or discounts, and get relief from debt collection calls.

 Dealing with the hospital, medical bills, and prescription drug costs that follow an illness, and trying to find a way to pay those costs is often many times more stressful than the illness itself.
-If you need help there are things you can do to control your healthcare costs.
-Also find how you can get help with paying already incurred medical bills and debts.
+If you need help then there are a number of things you can do to control your healthcare costs.
+There is assistance for those that lack insurance as well as patients with limited coverage.
+Find how you can get help with paying already incurred medical bills and debts.

-Health care centers can help patients of all income levels.
+Health care centers can help patients of all income levels, regardless of whether they have insurance coverage or not.
 Receive either free or low cost medical and dental care and other services such as prescription drugs.
-Even more moderate income individuals may only need to pay what they can afford to.
+Note that more moderate income individuals may only need to pay what they can afford to for their medical expenses.
 No one is turned away from these centers, no matter their income or amount of insurance coverage.
 Click here.

-Walgreens offers free health care to its current and future patients who lose their job and have no other health care coverage.
+Walgreens offers free health care to its current and future patients who lose their job.
+In order to enroll, the applicant can’t have any other health care coverage available to them.
 Centers are located across the nation.
 The assistance is offered by Walgreen’s Take Care clinics.

 Federal Government Health Resources and Services Administration (HRSA) is an organization that makes free or low cost health care available to Americans, even to those without health or dental insurance.
 You can get free checkups, prescriptions, treatment, and other medical assistance.
 More.